 The new accountable, restructured system:

-- Makes it easier for people to find out about the services or benefits for which they may qualify.
+- Makes it easier for people to find out about services or benefits for which they might qualify.

-- Better integrates programs by removing bureaucratic silos and grouping similar programs and services together.
+- Better integrates similar programs and services together, and removes bureaucratic silos.

 - Creates clear lines of accountability within the organization.